alexan059/pitool/README.md

 # pitool

-Automated Raspberry Pi SD card provisioning with cloud-init.
+Automated Raspberry Pi boot drive provisioning with cloud-init.

 > **Platform Support:** Currently macOS only.
-Uses `diskutil` and `dd` for direct SD card flashing.
+Uses `diskutil` and `dd` for direct drive flashing.
 Linux and Windows support planned.
 >
 > **Why not rpi-imager?** Raspberry Pi Imager 2.0+ removed CLI support (`--cli` flag), so we use direct `dd` flashing with platform abstractions for future cross-platform compatibility.